ettoremessina/fitting-with-mlp-using-pytorch/one-variable-function-fitting/README.md

  - **fx_plot.py** shows two overlapped x/y scatter graphs: the blue one is the train dataset, the red one is the predicted one.

 ### Predefined examples of usage of the four command in cascade
-In the subfolder **examples** there are nine bash scripts to fit nine different one-variable functions; each script executes the four programs in cascade in order to reach and show the goal.
+In the subfolder **examples** there are nine shell scripts to fit nine different one-variable functions; each script executes the four programs in cascade in order to reach and show the goal.

 ```bash
 $ cd one-variable-function-fitting/examples